Neural Guided Sampling for Quantum Circuit Optimization: Experiments

 Table \ref{tab:IOCompL1} and Figure \ref{fig:PerfStatIon} summarize the statistics for quantum circuit optimization for an ion trap architecture and a comparison of our method to the qiskit optimizer on levels 1-3 and the BQSKit compiler on optimization levels 2-4 over 100 runs.
+Table \ref{tab:IOCounts} summarizes the statistics on the obtained gate depth and the required compute time to achieve the result for an ion trap architecture.
+TTC stands for Time-To-Convergence.
+It is the timepoint of our algorithm from which on no further improvement has been found until the time budget (1,5 hours) was used up.
+Our approach is slower, compared to other approaches, but is able to find more efficient realizations in terms of gate count and gate depth.
 The same is shown in Table \ref{tab:nisqCompL1} and Figure \ref{fig:PerfStat1} for a NISQ architecture (IBM).
 We observed severe performance differences between qiskit and BKSKit across the used gate sets.
-In contrast, our method is superior, and independent of the available gate set.
+In contrast, our method is superior and independent of the available gate set.
 It should be noted that BQSKit prioritizes the optimization of the gate count for 2-qubit gates, which explains its subpar performance in terms of total gate count at Level 4, see e.g. Figure~\ref{fig:PerfStatIon}.
+Table \ref{tab:nisqCounts} summarizes the statistics on the obtained gate depth and the required compute time to achieve the result for a nisq architecture (IBM) architecture.
+As before, TTC stands for Time-To-Convergence.
+It is the timepoint of our algorithm from which on no further improvement has been found until the time budget (1,5 hours) was used up.
+Again, our approach is slower, compared to other approaches, but is able to find more efficient realizations in terms of gate count and gate depth.
+The discrepancy of tables \ref{tab:IOComp} and \ref{tab:NIComp} with a short compute time for TTB with tables \ref{tab:IOCounts} and \ref{tab:nisqCounts} and a long compute time for TTC can be nicely explained with figures \ref{fig:ConvNQub} and \ref{fig:ConvNQubNI}: The system has a fast decay in the beginning, where all \textit{easy} replacement rules are exploited.
+Afterwards, it is getting harder to identify possible algebraic replacements.
+Please note, that while Figures \ref{fig:ConvNQub} and \ref{fig:ConvNQubNI} only show 200 iterations, reaching qiskit level 3 within seconds, the final results were obtained after 30.000 iterations and a much longer compute time.